Home Holiday Activities Free Vancouver and Lower Mainland Events in July 2026

 • Shipyards Night Market – artisan vendors, food trucks, and live entertainment in North Vancouver’s Shipyards District.

-• Vancouver Art Gallery – admission to the city’s main art gallery at 750 Hornby Street is by donation today (because it’s the first Friday of the month).
+• Vancouver Art Gallery – admission to the city’s main art gallery at 750 Hornby Street is free between 4:00 and 8:00 pm (because it’s the first Friday of the month).

 • Bill Reid Gallery – free admission at the Bill Reid First Nation’s art gallery between 2:00 and 5:00 pm (because it’s the first Friday of the month).